pepcape/NPGR003-23/09-AntAttack/README.md

 [OpenGL library](https://www.opengl.org/) bound to the .NET through the [Silk.NET library](https://github.com/dotnet/Silk.NET).

-No need to use the original **isometric viewing system**.
-You must to keep the 3D scene made of "axis-aligned" cubes.
+No need to use the original **isometric viewing system** (but the use of orthographic projection is required).
+You need to keep the 3D scene made of **"axis-aligned" cubes**.

 # Details
 * Don't use any advanced shading, just assign **five colors/shades** to the